Norfolk Fire & Rescue Service privacy notice

 We use your personal information primarily to manage Norfolk Fire and Rescue Service including:

-• Emergency response – firefighting, road traffic accidents and other emergency situations
+• Emergency response - firefighting, road traffic collisions and other emergency situations

-• Delivering advice and home fire risk checks for fire safety in the home
+• Delivering advice and home fire safety visits in respect of fire safety in the home

 • Delivering fire safety education to schools